Secure-Platforms-Lab-W-M/MASC/readme.md

 ### Output

-Check the output folder (as specified in the properties file).
-You will find n folders, each containing the output of an operator, which is a mutated application.
+Check the output folder (as specified in the configuration file).
+You will find `n` folders, each containing the output of an operator, which is a mutated application.
 Now, you can analyze these mutants by static analyzers of your choice manually or by using the automated analysis module of MASC as described [here](#automated-analysis).

 ### Running MASC with Scopes